-When it comes to the inspection of forging parts, the first thing you must know is if the inspection body is well-acquainted with the industry and is accredited.
+When it comes to the inspection of forging parts, the first thing you must know is if the inspection body is well acquainted with the industry and is accredited.
 This will make it easier for the client to have their inspection done at ease.

 The inspection is carried out by first making sure that all the documents and records are verified.
-Next, the inspector must be aware of the various methods of forging inspection that exit.
+Next, the inspector must be aware of the various methods of forging inspection that exists.
 Some of the methods include Chemical Analysis, Visual Inspection, Dimensional Inspections, Material Inspection, etc. among many others.

 Forging is greatly opted for because no other metal working process can ensure superior reliability and strength as compared to the forged parts.
 Forged parts can also work in varying temperatures.
-Therefore, forged parts are mostly used in industries where human safety is of top-most priority.
+Therefore, forged parts are mostly used in industries where human safety is of topmost priority.

-And lastly, forging mostly prevents unexpected failure of any components either due to temperature variance or due to stress.
+And lastly, forging mostly prevents unexpected failure of any components either due to temperature variance or stress.
 This is because machine forging has superior grain flow and reduces the chances of shrinkage and porosity due to non-uniform heating or cooling.